 AI techniques that go beyond correlation to estimate causal effects and identify which interventions drive outcomes.
 Includes treatment effect estimation and counterfactual analysis; distinct from predictive modelling which forecasts outcomes without inferring causation.

-Causal inference and uplift modelling occupy a frustrating position: the tooling is production-ready, but production adoption remains narrow.
+Causal inference and uplift modelling occupy a deepening fault line: the tooling is production-ready and measurably deployable, yet adoption remains narrow and deployment reveals hard constraints.
 Unlike predictive modelling, which forecasts outcomes, causal inference estimates what would happen under a specific intervention — the incremental effect of a marketing campaign, a product change, or a credit offer.
 Uplift modelling applies this at the individual level, identifying which customers will actually respond to treatment rather than converting regardless.

 The research frontier is moving toward reliability assessment and practitioner accessibility.
 New benchmarks at ICLR 2026 exposed critical LLM weaknesses on causal reasoning: when evaluated across Pearl's causal ladder (discovery, intervention, counterfactual), LLMs achieve 93.5% on discovery but degrade sharply to 81.9% on intervention and 73% on counterfactual reasoning, limiting autonomous causal method selection.
 Methodological work continues to push boundaries with theoretical advances in heterogeneous treatment effects (HTE) clarifying assumptions for mechanism testing, multi-treatment effect identification under unmeasured confounding with √n-consistent estimators, and HTE estimation for survival outcomes with clinical application.
 NSF-funded educational tooling (thinkCausal with stan4bart) achieves randomized validation showing superior accuracy and speed over alternative methods, advancing practitioner accessibility.
 Yet these advances remain concentrated in academic and research settings rather than driving operational adoption.